-- Alleviate systemic challenges that face our community
+- Alleviate systemic challenges that face our community; and,

 There are three planned phases.
 The first is already underway.
-Information about each phase was also presented to council.
+Information about each phase was also presented to City Council.

 |Phase 1 (Aug.
 2021)|| The initial phase seeks to provide immediate relief to address negative impacts caused by the COVID-19 pandemic.
 The City is seeking to:

 |Phase 2 (6-9 months)||This phase seeks to align funding with identified City Council and community goals.
 This phase lines up conversations with the council and community and funds projects that are important to the recovery efforts in the community.